Categories

 LncRNA generation

-Plants have evolved the most diverse transcriptional machinery among eukaryotic taxa to date.
-This enzymatic machinery includes two new nuclear DNA-dependent RNA polymerases that are specialized for lncRNA synthesis.
-These special enzymes determine the complexity of the lncRNA production mechanism in plants.
+Plants have evolved the most diverse transcriptional machinery of any eukaryotic group to date.
+This enzymatic machinery includes two novel nuclear DNA-dependent RNA polymerases specialized for lncRNA synthesis.
+These specialized enzymes contribute to the complexity of lncRNA production in plants.

 Table 1. lncRNAs in plants